Aswath28/Aswath28/README.md

 ### 🚧 What I'm building

-🔬 **[Rx Scan](https://rxscan-five.vercel.app/)** — Scan a prescription, see CDSCO-certified generic alternatives, save 50–90% on medicines.
+🔬 **[Rx Scan](https://github.com/Aswath28/rxscan)** — Scan a prescription, see CDSCO-certified generic alternatives, save 50–90% on medicines.
 Plain-language explanations and drug-interaction checks built in.
 No signup, no data stored.
-Built for India 🇮🇳. *([code on GitHub](https://github.com/Aswath28/rxscan))*
+Built for India 🇮🇳. **[Try it Live →](https://rxscan-five.vercel.app/)**

 🤖 **Custom Claude Skills** — Reusable workflows for job application strategy, role-fit analysis, and PM tasks I do repeatedly.
 Tools that compound.

 ---